10usr/container_workshop/lab3.md

 It can then be restarted with the start command.
 ```
- $ docker start <yourContainerID>
+ $ podman start <yourContainerID>
 ```
-The container will be restarted using the same options you launched it with.
+The container will be restarted using the same options you launched it with.\
 You can re-attach to it if you want to interact with it:
 ```
- $ docker attach <yourContainerID>
+ $ podman attach <yourContainerID>
 ```
-Use `docker ps -a` to identify the container ID of a previous hcscompany/clock container, and try those commands.
+Use `podman ps -a` to identify the container ID of a previous clock container, and try those commands.

 > Attaching to a REPL
 > -   REPL = Read Eval Print Loop
 > -   Shells, interpreters, TUI ...

-> -   Symptom: you docker attach, and see nothing
+> -   Symptom: you podman attach, and see nothing
 > -   The REPL doesn't know that you just attached, and doesn't print anything
 > -   Try hitting ^L or Enter
 > SIGWINCH

-> -   When you docker attach, the Docker Engine sends a couple of SIGWINCH signals to the container.
+> -   When you podman attach, a couple of SIGWINCH signals are send to the container.
 > -   SIGWINCH = WINdow CHange; indicates a change in window size.
 > -   This will cause some CLI and TUI programs to redraw the screen.
 > -   But not all of them.

 [back](container_workshop.md)